Why did NFL file a grievance vs. union this week? Sources explain league’s latest ‘warning shot’

 What does this have to do with the league’s recent grievance?

 Sources familiar with league and union operations told Yahoo Sports they believe the league’s latest grievance is as much related to the grass-turf debate as it is the question of running back contracts.
-Was the league simply to stay quiet as the new union director flexed publicly?
+Was the league simply to stay quiet as the new union director publicly flexed?
 Tretter went on a podcast in July to discuss how players “need to try to create as much leverage as you possibly can in every situation.”
 The Zoom call came less than a month into Howell’s term.
 The grass statement followed within a week of the season.

 Sources characterized the league’s grievance as testing the waters, reminding Howell that the collective bargaining agreement is still enforceable and team owners’ leverage is still very much intact.